Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 But even if you don’t have diabetes, managing your blood sugar levels may play a key role in helping you maintain your ideal weight.

-Another interesting study revealed that it might help consistently reduce cholesterol levels [2].
+According to insights from a study published by the National Institutes of Health (NIH), it might help consistently reduce cholesterol levels [4].
 Being able to support your heart health rather than cause problems with other types of sugar and fat is always a positive thing.

-And finally, there was an interesting study that revealed that it might improve digestive health by making your bowels work more efficiently [3].
+On top of that, another interesting study from the National Institutes of Health revealed that it might improve digestive health by making your bowels work more efficiently [5].
 It's a unique combination of benefits that could make your shakes more effective.

 “Guar gum is made from a seed native to tropical Asia, while xanthan gum is made by a microorganism called Xanthomonas Camestris that is fed a diet of corn or soy.”